Bring together leaders from varied professional backgrounds, geographic regions and racial and ethnic groups that form a powerful learning community.

 Hone the skills of participants in making data-driven decisions; developing effective strategies; understanding systems; leading through complexity and ambiguity; and collaborating.

-Offer 10 four- to five-day seminars that build the competencies of Fellows to achieve results and equitable opportunities for kids and families.
+Offer 11 four-day seminars that build the competencies of Fellows to achieve results and equitable opportunities for kids and families.
 The seminars help advance the Fellows' chosen projects, provide opportunities to explore leadership challenges and introduce them to leaders and organizations who are producing measurable results for children and families.

 Fellows are working in leadership positions serving children and families in communities around the country: